bryan-thompsoncodes/mac-nix-configs/README.md

 ### System Settings (Host Configurations)

-This repository supports multiple host configurations:
+This repository supports multiple host configurations across platforms:

+**macOS Hosts (nix-darwin):**
 - **`hosts/mbp.nix`**: Personal MacBook Pro configuration
 - **`hosts/a6mbp.nix`**: Work MacBook Pro configuration

-Each host configuration includes:
+Each macOS host configuration includes:
 - Disables nix-darwin's Nix management (uses Determinate Nix)
 - Enables Zsh system-wide
 - Allows unfree packages
 - Declarative Homebrew management with automatic cleanup

+**NixOS Hosts:**
+- **`hosts/gnarbox.nix`**: (Future) NixOS machine configuration

+NixOS host configurations will include standard NixOS system settings, user management, and package declarations.

 ### Development Environments

+All development environments are cross-platform compatible:

 - **vets-website**: Node.js 14.15.0 with Yarn 1.x and Cypress dependencies
 - **vets-api**: Ruby 3.3.6 with PostgreSQL, Redis, and Kafka
 - **next-build**: Node.js 24 with Yarn 3.x, Playwright, and Docker
 - **component-library**: Node.js 22 with Yarn 4.x and Puppeteer
 - Each environment includes all necessary system dependencies and build tools
+- Platform-specific dependencies (e.g., browser testing libraries) are automatically selected based on the host system

-### Terminal Setup
+### Terminal Setup (macOS)

 - **Alacritty**: GPU-accelerated terminal with custom theme and opacity
 - **Zsh**: Powerlevel10k theme, auto-suggestions, syntax highlighting, and enhanced completions (no Oh-My-Zsh for faster startup)
 - **Tmux**: Vi key bindings, 256 color support, integration with dotfiles
 - **Neovim**: Set as default editor, managed plugins via Lazy.nvim (external)

+Note: NixOS terminal setup will be configured per-host in the respective host configuration files.

 ## Notes

+### General
-- This configuration uses **Determinate Nix**, so nix-darwin's Nix management is disabled
+- This configuration uses **Determinate Nix** for all systems
-- Homebrew is managed **declaratively** - packages not in the config will be uninstalled
+- Development environments are **cross-platform** and work on both macOS and NixOS
 - **SSH configuration is NOT managed by Nix** - We use `vtk socks` for VA work, which dynamically writes to `~/.ssh/config`.
 Managing SSH with Nix creates conflicts with vtk's configuration.
 Manage `~/.ssh/config` manually instead.

+### macOS-Specific
+- nix-darwin's Nix management is disabled (uses Determinate Nix)
+- Homebrew is managed **declaratively** - packages not in the config will be uninstalled

+### NixOS-Specific
+- System configuration will be managed through standard NixOS modules
+- No Homebrew dependency on NixOS systems

 ## Troubleshooting